giulianwiggins/giulianwiggins.github.io/_tabs/cv.md

 ## Programming Languages

 __Python__
-Advanced knowledge and experience.
+Advanced knowledge and experience of python for scientific programming and data science.
+Proficient in **pandas**, and **skit-learn** libraries for data manipulation and machine learning applications.

 __R__
-Basic competency with data and statistical modelling tasks.
+Some experience with data wrangling and data visualization.

 - -  -